prashantXR/prashantXR.github.io/_pages/research.md

 permalink: /research/
 ---

-## Spatial Visual Guides for 3D Assembly in VR

-- Designed action-triggered visual guides to support spatial reasoning in VR
-- Developed multimodal interaction techniques (hand vs voice + hand)
-- Reduced user errors and improved planning behavior in 3D assembly tasks

----
+My research explores how multimodal interaction can support spatial thinking in immersive environments.
+I design and evaluate interfaces that use hand, voice, and gaze input to help users plan, visualize, and reason about 3D tasks in Virtual Reality.

-## Spatial Hand Actions for 3D Tasks (CHI 2025)
+## Spatial Hand Actions (CHI 2025)

-- Investigated how users use hand gestures to express spatial thinking
+This project investigates how users naturally use hand actions to express spatial thinking during 3D assembly tasks in VR.

+- Identified hand actions associated with spatial reasoning
-- Identified gesture patterns for 3D assembly tasks
+- Studied gesture patterns in immersive assembly tasks
+- Informed the design of multimodal interaction techniques

+## Spatial Visual Guides

+This project explores how lightweight visual guides can support orientation, visualization, and relational reasoning during immersive 3D assembly.

+- Designed minimal visual guides triggered through interaction
-- Contributed design insights for naturalistic interaction in VR
+- Compared guidance strategies in VR task performance

----
+- Focused on supporting planning, not just efficiency

-## Gaze-Supported Planning for Tangram Assembly (Ongoing)
+## Gaze-Supported Planning for Tangram Assembly

-- Exploring gaze as a mechanism for spatial planning and wayfinding
+This ongoing work investigates gaze as a mechanism for planning and wayfinding in immersive spatial tasks.

-- Designing novel gaze-driven visual guides
+- Explores gaze-based support for pre-action planning
+- Extends multimodal interaction beyond hand and voice
-- Studying attention and decision-making in immersive environments
+- Targets spatial decision-making in assembly-like problems

----

-## VR Authentication using Eye-Gaze

-- Developed voxel-based authentication system using gaze interaction
-- Improved privacy by preventing external observation
-- Evaluated usability and memorability in VR environments
+## Additional Research Experience

+I have also contributed to research on VR authentication using eye-gaze and immersive interaction systems, including publications in IEEE VRW and ACM SUI.